-CloudXR is NVIDIA's core platform for streaming virtual reality (VR), augmented reality (AR), and mixed reality (MR) content from any OpenVR XR application on a remote server—cloud, data center, or edge.
-The CloudXR platform includes NVIDIA RTX™ hardware, NVIDIA Quadro Virtual Workstation (QvDWS) drivers, and the CloudXR software development kit (SDK).Apply for access
+CloudXR is NVIDIA's solution for streaming virtual reality (VR), augmented reality (AR), and mixed reality (MR) content from any OpenVR XR application on a remote server—cloud, data center, or edge.
+The CloudXR streaming solution includes NVIDIA RTX™ hardware, NVIDIA Quadro Virtual Workstation (QvDWS) drivers, and the CloudXR software development kit (SDK).Apply for access

 Untethered XR Device Experience

 High-fidelity, immersive VR applications require the use of a restrictive tethered HMD.
 CloudXR allows VR users to move to wireless HMDs without any noticeable degradation in the VR experience.

 Beyond the multitude of cellular phones and tablets, there are several OEMs working on 5G- and Wi-Fi-enabled VR All-in-One HMDs.